hm-lang/core/proposals/README.md

 `MyDate: dateClass(IsoString: "2020-05-04")` and define the
 `;;renew(IsoString: string)` method accordingly.

-## unicode/localization support
+## localization support

 We intend hm-lang to support all languages, and so the upper/lower-case requirements may seem a bit strange in other alphabets.
-To set a custom "UpperCamelCase" default name for an instance of the class, use this notation:
+To set a custom "UpperCamelCase" default name for an instance of the class, use this syntax:

 ```
 örsted: {